Teaching

 – alter-globalization movements

-While I am open in terms of geographical focus, I am now particularly keen to supervise work on urban Sierra Leone and Kenya.
+While I am open in terms of geographical focus, I am now particularly keen to supervise work on urban Sierra Leone, Kenya, Lebanon and Indonesia.
 I am also happy to discuss any proposal, should you find my work relevant.